-Wylie tilted his head back and peered up at the ceiling that arched above with geometric patterns carved in relief on the white surface.
+Wylie tilted his head back and peered at the ceiling that arched above with geometric patterns carved in relief on the white surface.
 The marble tile below reflected the shapes in its sleek, shiny surface.
 All around him from the walls, to the statues, to the paintings, and lighting spoke of a luxury he had only ever glimpsed in the pages of magazines or flashes on television.
-He had thought it had to be an illusion, just media magic, but somehow there were people who actually lived like this.
+He had thought it had to be an illusion, just media magic—or even plain old magic—but somehow there were people who actually lived like this.

 “Freak!”
 Diego snapped his fingers sharply.
 “Pay the fuck attention!”

 Wylie blinked and lowered his gaze, his expression impassive as he stared back at Diego’s scowling face.
 If the fucker whistled at him like a dog, Wylie wasn’t sure just what he’d do, but he doubted anyone would blame him.